AGENTS

 For Playwright/CI/AI workflows:

-`--wait` is designed for a second process (or CI step) and exits non-zero on `error`/timeout.
+`--wait` targets a second process (or CI step) and exits non-zero on `error`/timeout.

 When `--wait` sees a stale `ready.json` from a dead process (`pid` no longer alive), it keeps waiting for a live producer.

-If you pass both `--wait` and `--no-browser` in the same command invocation, `--wait` takes precedence and the command runs in wait-only mode.
+If you pass both `--wait` and `--no-browser` in the same command invocation, `--wait` takes precedence.
+The command runs in wait-only mode.

 ## Source inspection workflow

 Use source options only with `dev`.
-Source inspection opens a target URL in the browser and prints the full, live HTML of the page **after** your content scripts run.
-This helps you verify what your extension actually changes on a page.
+Source inspection opens a target URL in the browser and prints the full, live HTML **after** your content scripts run.
+Use this to verify what your extension actually changes.

 * `--source [url]` to inspect a page (defaults to `--starting-url` or `https://example.com`)